*Please be sure to upload your resume and teaching credential with your application.

 - Demonstrate the ability to work well in group situations

 - Be able to score from secure home or office locations and have the necessary Internet-based scoring equipment.
 (Please note that these requirements are subject to change.)
-For security reasons, raters cannot use shared office computers, or work in public areas where information may be accidentally viewed, i.e. airport terminal, hotel lobby, Internet caf, etc.
+For security reasons, Raters cannot use shared office computers, or work in public areas where information may be accidentally viewed, i.e. airport terminal, hotel lobby, Internet cafe, etc.

 - Provide equipment and are responsible for ensuring that all hardware and software is in good working order.

 - Meet agreed-upon commitments to the scoring schedule and devote their full attention to the scoring process during each session